aaronbloomfield/ccc/hws/btcscript/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.

+- Mon, Feb 16: bug fixes to [bitcoinctl.py](bitcoinctl.py.html) ([src](bitcoinctl.py)); do a `git pull` to download the new version
+- Mon, Feb 16: Added a information about platform installation on the new "Platform" tab

 ### Languages